karina6188/Lab11-MVC_and_Core/README.md

 1.1: Set up the program and README. - 2019 Oct 29

 1.2: Render initial Home page. - 2019 Oct 29

+1.3: Add form to take in start and end years. - 2019 Oct 29

+1.4: Add TimePerson class to include required properties to construct objects. - 2019 Oct 29